sesh/piprot/README.md

 point in the future require a small fee for ongoing notifications.

+#### Installing post-commit hook

+You can install a simple post-commit hook to automatically upload your requirements every time you commit to your repository.
+Run the following command and add the output to `.git/hook/post-commit`:

+    piprot --notify-post-commit

+You will be asked a few questions to help set up the hook before the output.

 ### Tests

 To run the test suite, execute `python -m unittest discover`, within the project directory.